FuelRats/pipsqueak3/TESTING.md

 ## Common Pitfalls
 * Not using included fixtures.
 These are common objects used in multiple tests as a known good source.
 Many are parameterized to include important things, such as multiple platforms, systems, or users.
 Available fixtures are located in the [conftest.py](./tests/conftest.py) file.
 If they can be re-used, add them.
 Otherwise, purpose-built fixtures can be used locally.
 * Include an ``assert`` statement for each test function.
 Set up a scenario with your test function, and check required conditions are expected.
-* Avoid Try/Catch blocks in testing.
-Check for a _specific_ raised exception in this way:
+* Try/catch blocks should not be used in tests.
+You may assert an exception was raised as follows:

 ```python
 with pytest.raises(SomeErrorType):
     # Call that should raise Error here:
     should_not_be_a_list = ['Rebellious', 'List']
 ```
 If the above function raised _SomeErrorType_, this test would pass.
 Raising a different error or if nothing is raised, fails the test.
+If you are not asserting an exception was raised, it should not be caught.

 * Use Parametrize to reduce test function count.
 There is no need to copy/paste a test with a different set of input values.